Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 The Crown

-The shiny and opulent drama from the pen of Peter Morgan (The Queen and Frost/Nixon), the drama goals to chart the life and instances of Queen Elizabeth II over a number of seasons, with some intentionally deliberate resets and forged modifications to “age” the forged the place time strikes ahead.
+The shiny and luxurious drama from the pen of Peter Morgan (The Queen and Frost/Nixon), the drama goals to chart the life and occasions of Queen Elizabeth II over a number of seasons, with some intentionally deliberate resets and forged modifications to “age” the forged the place time strikes ahead.

 The primary two seasons starred Claire Foy and Matt Smith as Queen Elizabeth II and Prince Philip, with Olivia Colman and Tobias Menzies taking up the identical key roles for seasons three and 4.